 Honors Dialogue of Civilizations, Italy: Rome the City as Text

 In 2010, the Honors Program initiated a Dialogue of Civilization to Rome, Italy.
-This trip is characterized by three things: first, each year the Dialogue would be characterized by a particular theme; second, each Dialogue would be led by an Honors faculty member who would share their particular area of teaching/research interest with the students; third, each Dialogue would be grounded in an Interdisciplinary Seminar which would use the city of Rome as a text for understanding important issues.
+This trip is characterized by three things: first, each year the Dialogue has a particular theme; second, each Dialogue is led by an Honors faculty member who shares their particular area of teaching/research interest with the students; third, each Dialogue isgrounded in an Interdisciplinary Seminar which would use the city of Rome as a text for understanding important issues.

-The first year the themes revolved around the role of religion in Rome and students explored all manner of important religious/cultural artifacts with Professor Susan Setta, Chair of the Philosophy and Religion Department taking the lead.
+The first year the themes revolved around the role of religion in Rome and students explored all manner of important religious/cultural artifacts with Professor Susan Setta, Chair of the Philosophy and Religion Department, taking the lead.
 In 2011, Professor Danny Faber, who leads the Environmental Studies Program on campus, led students in an exploration of the Slow Food Movement and its links to the Italian countryside.
-This year, Professor Gordana Rabrenovic , who is the Associate Director of the Brudnick Center on Conflict and Violence, will focus on urban life and the role of tourism in Rome and in Italy-at-large.
+In 2012, Professor Gordana Rabrenovic , who is the Associate Director of the Brudnick Center on Conflict and Violence, will focus on urban life and the role of tourism in Rome and in Italy-at-large.
 This year, Professor Danny Faber returned to direct the academic experience.

 The goal of the program is to promote knowledge; understanding and global engagement through course work, language acquisition, travel and participation in an NU designed and delivered international academic experience.
 This short-term program is targeted toward honors students who may not have the opportunity to complete international work later on in their academic career, or who want to have an early international experience prior to a more traditional study abroad semester, global civic engagement or international co-op experience.